-Elementary - Specialized area - students are introduced to children's literature, showcasing the various types of book styles available and the different writing styles often found in children's books. \Out of classroom internship required\
+Elementary - Specialized area - students are introduced to Children's Literature, showcasing the various types of book styles available and the different writing styles often found in children's books.
+Out of classroom internship required

 Secondary - Specialized area - students are introduced to secondary content area literacy and focus on grammar, vocabulary, writing, study skills and how to effectively develop literacy skills.
-Students review measuring textbook readability and individual student reading levels. \Out of classroom internship required\
+Students review measuring textbook readability and individual student reading levels.
+Out of classroom internship required

-Prerequisite: Foundations of Education & Student Learning, Development, and Diversity.
-This course is offered as a block only.
+Prerequisite: Foundations of education & Human growth and development.
+This course is offered as a Block only.